PAY RANGE: 23

 This is technical fieldwork supervising others in the testing and inspection of construction materials or the civil, electrical, or electronic phases of public works projects to assure that work performed by contractors and manufacturers complies with contracts, plans and specifications and meets current standards for work quality.
 An employee in this class may perform such work and/or direct contracted inspectors in such work, in the role of resident engineer for a large section or phase, such as a large contract package, of a major construction project.
 Supervising the inspection of several small public works construction projects, a major construction project, the production of materials and products at construction sites or manufacturing plants, or supervising and performing testing of materials and products in the laboratory may be significant aspects of the work.
-An employee in this class assigned to work in the City Controllerís Office will inspect the work of other Construction Project Technicians in other departments.
-Work is performed under the direction of an engineering supervisor.ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)
+An employee in this class assigned to work in the City Controller’s Office will inspect the work of other Construction Project Technicians in other departments.
+Work is performed under the direction of an engineering supervisor.

 Plans, performs, assigns, and reviews the work of subordinates or contracted inspectors inspecting construction, reconstruction, rehabilitation and alteration projects in progress and on completion to insure compliance with approved plans, specifications and contract documents; advises the site inspectors on job procedures and technical problems and familiarizes them with special features of the work and special contract requirements; visits construction sites and reviews construction in progress to discuss and resolve problems and to make sure that the work is progressing on schedule and following plans and specifications; explains qualities and strength of materials, and placement of equipment to insure maximum safety.